crosire/reshade/REFERENCE.md

         cmd_list->clear_attachments(reshade::api::attachment_type::color, clear_color, 0, 0);
     }

-    // Return 'true' to prevent this application command from actually being executed (e.g. because already having added a new command that should replace it via 'cmd_list->draw(...)' or similar).
+    // Return 'true' to prevent this application command from actually being executed (e.g. because already having added a new command via 'cmd_list->draw(...)' or similar that should replace it).
     // Return 'false' to leave it unaffected. return false;
 }